naver/fixture-monkey/docs/content/v1.0.x/release-notes/_index.md

 weight: 100
 ---
 sectionStart
+### v.1.0.22
+Add compatibility with ObjectPropertyGenerator and CandidateConcretePropertyResolver.

+Add regenerate when container is filtered.

+Deprecate the pushExactTypePropertyCandidateResolver option.
+Use `InterfacePlugin` instead.

+sectionEnd

+sectionStart
 ### v.1.0.21
 Deprecate the ObjectPropertyGenerator that modify child properties listed below.
 For example, `InterfaceObjectPropertyGenerator`, `SealedTypeObjectPropertyGenerator`, `SingleValueObjectPropertyGenerator`